beemojs/beemo/docs/consumer.md

 The following options are available to all Beemo commands.

 - `--debug` (bool) - Print debug logs to the console.
+- `--locale` (string) - Localize the output messages to the defined locale.
-- `--level` (number) - Control the output level sent to the console.
+- `--output` (number) - Control the output level sent to the console.
   [More information](./tips#output-verbosity).
 - `--silent` (bool) - Hide all output from the console.
 [More information](./tips#output-verbosity).
 - `--theme` (string) - Change output colors using a theme.
 [More information](./tips.md#cli-themes).